Personal Archive

 Both DJs were dressed intentionally.

 The Martinez Brothers wore pieces by Willy Chavarria, a Mexican-American designer from California’s Central Valley, whose work merges working-class streetwear with 1950s zoot suit silhouettes.
 Chavarria is now participating in Paris Fashion Week who occupies global fashion space while carrying histories of labor, migration, and Chicano aesthetics.
-Because when Latino DJs wear Chavarria in LA warehouse spaces, they bring working-class migrant aesthetics into elite global circuits.
+I bring this up because when Latino DJs wear Chavarria in LA warehouse spaces, they bring working-class migrant aesthetics into elite global circuits.

 Sonic Geographies Beyond Time and Space